groenlid/uranime-client/README.md

 - [] Remove all references to App.store.
 Should use through controller or route.
 - [x] Make a calendar

-Episode-Modal
---
-- [x] Next-Previous episodes from episode-modal
-- [] Esc from episode-modal - Click outside box
-- [] Bigger buttons for next/prev.
-Alternatively swipe for next/prev or arrowkeys
-- [] When moving between episodes, the last-activity column (height) is not re-calculated.
-- [] Users should be able to comment each episode

-Search
---
-- [] Empty search should not send query to server
-- [] Search by tags/genre
-- [] Sort by rating
-- [] Layout for detailed list
-- [] Paginate
-- [] When searching, the search result anime titles should show the matching synonym.

-Library
---
-- [x] Pagination
-- [x] Make each pagination into Ember.Collectionview

-Anime
---

-- [] Anime "overview page" should give the 10 latest added anime
-- [] The user should be able to sort by date added or Alphabetical
-- [] Select a character to show all anime beginning with this char.
-Need to change backend for this.
-- [] Capitalize tags/genres
-- [] To crowded with all on same page tags/genres.

 Calendar
 --